 Can I qualify for funding if my industry is affected by the coronavirus?

-Yes, now more than ever it is important we support SMEs across the economy.
 Over the past few weeks, we’ve been speaking with SMEs about the impact of the coronavirus.
 Some industries, like tourism, are being hit hard.
 But, we’re not excluding any businesses based solely on industry.

 Instead, we’ll continue to use the proprietary technology we’ve built especially for assessing SME’s, combined with any risks due to coronavirus.